danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 -   Moderate calibration can estimated:

     -   at a fixed time point:
-        -   using flexible calibration curve, complemented with ICI, E50, E90.
+        -   using flexible calibration curve, complemented with ICI,E50, E90.
     -   time range:
         -   Plot the observed / expected number of events over time using Poisson model intercept, exp(a) with log of cumulative